plone/training/docs/mastering-plone/user_generated_content.md

     behavior.setLocallyAllowedTypes(['talk'])
     behavior.setImmediatelyAddableTypes(['talk'])
     logger.info(f'Added and configured {talks_folder.absolute_url()}')
 ```

-Once we apply the upgrade step or reinstall our package a page {file}`talks` is created with the appropriate local roles and constraints.
+Once we apply the upgrade step, the schedule page is updated with the appropriate local roles and constraints.

 ## Exercise

-We wrote similar code to create the pages in {doc}`upgrade_steps`.
+In {doc}`upgrade_steps` we wrote an upgrade step to create the basic page structure of the site.
-We need it to make sure a sane structure gets created when we create a new site by hand or in tests.
+But we want that to be created not only during an upgrade, but also when a new site is created by hand or in tests.

-You would usually create a list of dictionaries containing the type, parent and title plus optionally workflow state etc. to create an initial structure.
+One way to do this is to create a list of dictionaries containing the type, parent and title plus optionally workflow state etc. to create an initial structure.
-In some projects it could also make sense to have a separate profile besides `default` which might be called `demo` or `content` that creates an initial structure and maybe another `testing` that creates dummy content (talks, speakers etc) for tests.
+In some projects it could also make sense to have additional profiles besides `default`:

+- a `demo` or `content` profile that creates the initial structure
+- a `testing` profile that creates dummy content (talks, speakers etc) for tests

-> Create an optional GenericSetup profile `content` that creates the content, grants local roles and sets constraints.
+Create an optional Generic Setup profile `content` that creates the content, grants local roles and sets constraints.

 ````{dropdown} Solution
 :animate: fade-in-slide-down